With every new connection, Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport. This ensures the

 - CreatePlayerObject: When

-truethe server will spawn a player prefab for the connecting player.
-The default player prefab is defined in NetworkManager.
-In order to specify a player prefab other than the default use the
+truethe server will spawn a player Prefab for the connecting player.
+The default player Prefab is defined in NetworkManager. to specify a player Prefab other than the default use the

 NetworkManagerdefined player prefab)